 Salisbury has a real tradition of hospitality, which makes it a great location for a night out.

-During the summer there’s nothing better than to spend a leisurely evening with friends in one of the many pubs with a beer garden – The Old Mill and George and Dragon are two options where you can sit back and relax by the river.
-Or immerse yourself in the hustle and bustle of the historic Market Place by taking a seat outside The Market Inn or Ox Row Inn.
+During the summer (especially on a long August bank holiday weekend!) there’s nothing better than to spend a leisurely evening with friends in one of the many pubs with a beer garden – The Bishops Mill and George and Dragon are two options where you can sit back and relax by the river.
+Or immerse yourself in the hustle and bustle of the historic Market Place by taking a seat outside The Market Inn or The Ox Row Inn.

 Once dinner is done, it is time for some late-night cocktails!
 Caboose is a fantastic 1920s inspired parlour with fine spirits, beer, wine, champagne, hot drinks, tonics, sodas and botanicals as well as delicious cocktails on offer.